This file contains a number of ideas and suggestions and references

 /usr/share/doc/beep/PERMISSIONS.md

-The PERMISSIONS.md
+The PERMISSIONS.md file

 describes to system administrators how to give users permissions to